scottbly/java-tdd-katas/EMPLOYEE_REPORT.md

 &nbsp;

-**Requirement -** Sort report by hire date, preferring Employees with seniority
+**Requirement -** Sort report by date of hire, preferring Employees with seniority

 &nbsp;